cmccarthy1/qslack/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
 Please provide the steps which need to be taken to reproduce the issue.
-This should include where relevant code snippets.
-In the case of build issues please provide a link to the instructions followed and if diverging from the recommended steps an explanation as to why
+This should include appropriate code snippets where relevant.
+In the case of build issues please provide a link to the instructions followed and if diverging from the recommended steps an explanation as to why.

 **Expected behavior**
 A clear and concise description of what you expected to happen.